DjangoGirls/tutorial/css/README.md

 `a` inside of `h1` is the tag we're applying our styles to, and we're telling it to change color to `#FCA205`.
 Of course, you can put your own color here!

 Then, we need to also tell our HTML template that we added some CSS.
-Open `post_list.html` file and add this file on the very begining of it:
+Open the `post_list.html` file and add this line at the very beginning of it:

     {% load staticfiles %}